rochisha0/circle/README.md

 ## To do

-* Picture in picture layout
+- Leave meeting button
-* Flip the video
+- Flip the video
-* Record video
-* Azure Hosting
+- Azure Hosting
-* Create ppt for agile
+- Create ppt for agile

 ## References